JasminHT/Resume-2024/Resume short 2024.md

 - Taught others how to use custom web-based content-editing tools

-### Game developer @ jasminht.github.io/hexgame
-*2018 - 2023*
-- Developed a modular Javascript app that runs in the browser
-- Extended HTML5 Canvas for user input and animations
-- Developed algorithm that exploits screen permanence to optimize performance

-### Web developer @ MedicalFoundation.ca
-*2017 - 2024*
-- Managed website project through concept, design, development, testing, and review
-- Wrote documentation for clients to use the admin interface

-### Web developer @ StoneEdgeOttawa.com
-*2016 - 2024*
-- Enabled client to post alerts on their website with text messages
-- Built a dynamic "snow-meter" which shows daily snow accumulation
-- Created a custom Wordpress plugin for displaying live snowplow GPS positions

-### Website developer @ WaupoosMarina.ca
-*2018*
-- Identified a market opportunity and contacted marinas about their websites
-- Developed a website from initial quote to final product
-- Commissionned on-site photography

-### Software Analyst @ SunLAB solar research group
+### Software Analyst @ CO-OP work-study program
-*2013*
+*2011-2013*
 - Analysed new software and wrote tutorials for other team members
 - Guided a group of high school students through a week-long solar energy hands-on workshop
-- Presented a booth about solar cell simulation at the TEXCO conference

-### Database Analyst @ Environment Canada
-*2012*
-- Identified polluters from emissions database using statistical methods
+- Identified over 100 excessive polluters from emissions database using statistical methods

-### Software Analyst @ The Department of National Defense and the Canadian Forces
-*2012*
-- Studied new software to judge their applicability to department needs
+- Studied new software to judge their usefulness to the Department of National Defense
-- Gave a presentation on new communication technologies to non-technical stakeholders
+- Gave a presentation on new organisational technologies to non-technical stakeholders

-### Web developer @ University of ottawa
-*2011*
-- Developed a software tool for students to submit homework
-- Communicated with stakeholders and IT to understand needs and resources

-# Bonus Experience
+### Bonus experience

-### Ship Mechanic and Navigator @ Kokomo (the boat)
-*2017 - 2021*

-- Refit and maintain a diesel engine 30-foot sailboat
-- Study charts and plot a safe course from Lake Ontario to the Caribbean
-- Manage crew schedule, safety procedures, and task distribution
-- Design and implement a solar-energy system
-- Empowered a videographer to document even dangerous moments
-- Sold the boat for a higher price

-### Wireless energy project @ University of Ottawa
-*2014*
 - Led a team of 4 engineers in developing a wireless energy transmission system
-- Programmed a microcontroller to manage the energy transfer

-### Personal projects
-- Restored a broken Electone electric organ
-- Built 2 iterations of a Dance Dance Revolution (DDR) floor-pad-controller
-- Built and sold 2 small houses based on downloaded plans
-- Installed solar energy, kitchen, bed, and a desk inside a minivan
+- Built and sold 3 solar-powered tiny living spaces (a sailboat, a tiny house, and a van)
 - Designed an 8-bit, 16-operation computer using Quartus II and UP2 Altera

-# Education

-### BS in Electrical Engineering
-*2009 - 2014*
-- University of Ottawa
-- Specialization in System Engineering

-### Extra education
-- web development course
-- linux server maintenance course
-- introduction to software engineering principles
-- project management